m-hod/anipers/README.md

 </h1>

 <p align="center">
-A wrapper for the Safebooru API to provide easy access to anime wallpapers on your mobile device.
+A wrapper for the Safebooru API to provide easy access to Anime wallpapers on your mobile device.
 </p>

 <p>